rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 1. Change it here

-## Working with nms and paperweights
+## NMS and internals using the Paperweight Userdev plugin

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/PaperMC/paperweight?label=Latest%20Version)

 I do not encourage using nms in any way, but if you want to, you should use the `userdev` plugin from `paperweight`.
-This allows you to use an unobfuscated paperweight and gives you lots of readable variable names.
+This allows you to develop against an environment with non-obfuscated names.
+It is also the only supported way of accessing internals in `org.bukkit.craftbukkit.v1_XX_RX`.
-It also ensures that when you upgrade to a new version, you do not have to change any code other than the package names.
+It also ensures that when you upgrade to a new version, you do not have to change any code that is using the `net.minecraft` package.
+Of course, you still need to change code when Mojang changed something.
+However, you still need to change the package names when using internal code from `org.bukkit.craftbukkit.v1_XX_RX`;

 ### Adding the repository